PatrickYang-5/MPC_drones/README.md

-# Two-stage Multi-UAV Planning Solution Combining A*, Model Predictive Control, and Artificial Potential Field
+# MPC for Multi-UAVs

-This is the repository containing the codes used for final project of RO47005 Planning and Decision Making, group 18.
+This is the repository containing the Linear MPC codes used for Multi-UAVs.

 ## Installation